Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this function will merge manual checked ones and TSSpredator predicted ones.
 Please assign the path of manual-checked TSS gff files.
-      --genome_lengths GENOME_LENGTHS [GENOME_LENGTHS ...], -le GENOME_LENGTHS [GENOME_LENGTHS ...]
+      --curated_sequence_length CURATED_SEQUENCE_LENGTH [CURATED_SEQUENCE_LENGTH ...], -le CURATED_SEQUENCE_LENGTH [CURATED_SEQUENCE_LENGTH ...]
-                            If --manual_files is assigned, Please specify the genome length of input genomes.
-If you want to compare whole genome, please type "all".
-The input format is
-                            $GENOME:$LENGTH.
-Multiple genomes can be accepted,
-                            please use spaces to separate them.
-For an example, test.gff contain two genomes (s1 and s2). s1 was manual checked 100kb and s2 was checked whole genome.
-                            The value of this argument will be s1:100000 s2:all.
-                            Default setting will compute all genomes in manual- detected TSS gff files with whole length of genome.
+                            The length of the sequence used for the manual set of TSS/PS.
+This value is required to calculate the accurracy.
+If the whole genome was used write "all".
+                            Otherwise use the name of the reference sequence in the folowing format: $GENOME:SLENGTH.
+Multiple entries
+                            are accepted.
+For an example, test.gff contains two sequences s1 and s2.
+For s1 100 kb were checked while for s2 the whole sequence was curated.
+The value of this argument would be s1:100000 s2:all.
+Per default all the full length of all sequences will be used.
       --validate_gene, -v   Using TSS candidates to validate genes in annotation file. it will be store in statistics folder.
 Default is False.